imgag/ngs-bits/README.md

 ## ChangeLog

-Changes already implemented in GIT master for next release:

-* none

 Changes in release 2022_04:

 * general: updated default genome build from 'hg19' to 'hg38' for all tools that require genome builds.